 - If “Vibrate on Silent” is turned on, your iPhone will vibrate when you push the switch toward the back of your iPhone.

 - If both are turned off, your iPhone won’t vibrate when you flip the switch.

 When Your iPhone Won’t Vibrate In Silent Mode

-A common problem that iPhone users face is that their iPhones don’t vibrate in silent mode.
+A common problem that iPhone users face is that their iPhone doesn’t vibrate in silent mode.
 Other people’s iPhones won’t vibrate when the ringer is turned on.
-Fortunately, both of these issues are usually easy to fix inside the Settings app.
+Fortunately, both of these issues are usually easy to fix inside Settings.

 How To Enable Vibrate on Silent / Ring